-As of February 28, 2021, we had \$380.3 million in cash, cash equivalents and investments.
+As of August 31, 2021, we had \$465.4 million in cash, cash equivalents and investments.
 In July 2020, we closed our initial public offering and issued 12,550,000 shares of our common stock (including the exercise by the underwriters of their option to purchase an additional 1,550,000 shares of common stock in August 2020) at a price to the public of \$19.00 per share for net proceeds of approximately \$218.1 million, after deducting underwriting discounts and commissions of \$16.7 million and expenses of \$3.6 million.
-In March 2021, we completed a follow-on offering and issued 5,175,000 shares of our common stock (including the exercise by the underwriters of their option to purchase an additional 675,000 shares of common stock) at a price to the public of \$31.00 per share for net proceeds of approximately \$150.1 million, after deducting underwriting discounts and commissions of \$9.6 million and expenses of \$0.7 million.
+In March 2021, we completed a follow-on offering and issued 5,175,000 shares of our common stock (including the exercise by the underwriters of their option to purchase an additional 675,000 shares of common stock) at a price to the public of \$31.00 per share for net proceeds of approximately \$150.2 million, after deducting underwriting discounts and commissions of \$9.6 million and expenses of \$0.6 million.
 We expect that our existing cash, cash equivalents and investments are sufficient to fund our operations for at least the next 12 months.
-See the section titled "-Liquidity and capital resources" for more information.
-To finance our operations beyond that point, we will need to raise substantial additional capital to complete the development and commercialization of our drug candidates.
+See the section titled "-Liquidity and Capital Resources" for more information.
+We will need to raise substantial additional capital to complete the development and commercialization of our drug candidates and pursue our long-term business plan.
 Until such time as we can generate significant revenue from product sales, if ever, we expect to finance our operations through a combination of public or private equity offerings, debt financings, collaborations, strategic alliances, licensing arrangements and other marketing and distribution arrangements.
 In addition, we may seek additional capital due to favorable market conditions or strategic considerations, even if we believe we have sufficient funds for our current or future operating plans.

 We are subject to risks and uncertainties as a result of the current coronavirus (COVID-19) pandemic.
 The COVID-19 pandemic, which is impacting worldwide economic activity, poses the risk that we or our employees, contractors, suppliers and other partners may be prevented from conducting business activities for an indefinite period of time, including due to shutdowns that may be requested or mandated by governmental authorities.
-While the impact of the COVID-19 pandemic to our current operations has been minimal as we have not yet commenced clinical trials, the extent to which the COVID-19 pandemic will impact our business, financial condition, liquidity and results of operations in the future will depend on future developments that are highly uncertain and cannot be predicted at this time.
+While the impact of the COVID-19 pandemic to our current operations has been minimal, the extent to which the COVID-19 pandemic will impact our business, financial condition, liquidity and results of operations in the future will depend on future developments that are highly uncertain and cannot be predicted at this time.